navaro/Qoraal/README.md

 ## Quick Start

+The demo application will be compiled using the posix port for evaluation.
+Other RTOS suport currently include ChibiOS, FreeRTOS and ThreadX.
 1. Open a Codespace or your development environment.
 2. Run the following commands to build and execute Qoraal:
    ```